-From 7 June, rental electric scooters, also known as e-scooters, will be available to hire in Ealing as part of a London wide trial, co-ordinated by Transport for London and London Councils.
+Rental electric scooters, also known as e-scooters, are available to hire in Ealing.
+This is part of a London wide trial, co-ordinated by Transport for London and London Councils.

-E-scooters will need to be parked in designated bays by hirers and operators.
+E-scooters will need to be parked in designated bays.

 To rent an e-scooter, download the operators app which will be signposted on the e-scooter.
-All operators charge £1 to unlock the e-scooter, with charges of 15-20p per minute afterwards.
+It costs £1 to unlock the e-scooter, and 15-20p per minute afterwards.

 Legal use of electric scooters

 The London rental e-scooter scheme is approved by the Department for Transport (DfT).